kevh2003/hello-world/README.md

 # hello-world
 i have arrived
-and now I have made some edits
+and now i have made some edits